Bill Kenney

 William Patrick Kenney (born January 20, 1955) is an American former quarterback who spent nine years in the National Football League (NFL) with the Kansas City Chiefs from 1980 to 1988 and a former politician who spent eight years as a Missouri State Senator.
 Kenney was selected by the Miami Dolphins in the 12th round of the 1978 NFL draft.

 Early life and college

 Kenney was born in San Francisco and graduated from San Clemente High School in 1973.
 He originally received a scholarship to play at Arizona State University but did not play his first year.
 He then transferred to small Saddleback College, where he played for one season.
 He spent the remainder of his college career at the University of Northern Colorado.
+Kenney finished his Northern Colorado career with totals of 1,496 yards, nine touchdowns, and 12 interceptions.